Observational Tests of Regular Black Holes with Scalar Hair and their Stability: Conclusions

 In this work, we have analyzed the geodesic structure and observational properties of asymptotically flat regular black holes sourced by a phantom scalar field with scalar charge $A$.
 This parameter regularizes the central region of the geometry and smoothly deforms the Schwarzschild solution, which is recovered in the limit $A \to 0$.
 The equations of motion for photons were derived and solved to explore the dynamical and optical effects induced by the regularization scale.

-The analysis of null trajectories shows that the photon sphere remains at $r_u = 3m$, while the event horizon radius decreases with increasing $A$, indicating that the causal region becomes more compact as the regularity strengthens.
+The analysis of null trajectories shows that the photon sphere is located at $R_u=\omega(3m)$, while the invariant areal radius of the horizon $\omega(r_+)$ increases with increasing $A$, indicating that the causal region becomes less compact.
 The effective potential and coordinate-time profiles demonstrate that the gravitational time dilation and the trapping efficiency are progressively attenuated for larger values of $A$.

 From the confrontation with classical Solar System tests, we have obtained quantitative bounds on the parameter $A$.
 The analysis of the light deflection yields $A = 4.63\times10^{4}\,\mathrm{m}$ for the prograde case and $A = 4.41\times10^{4}\,\mathrm{m}$ for the retrograde one.
 The radar echo delay provides a slightly stronger constraint, $A = 4.03\times10^{4}\,\mathrm{m}$, while the gravitational redshift test gives $A \leq 5.48\times10^{4}\,\mathrm{m}$.
 These independent limits confirm that the scalar charge must be extremely small in the weak-field regime, ensuring full compatibility with general relativity within the current experimental precision.
+On the other hand, Solar-System observations constrain $A$ in the weak-field regime, while the stability analysis of Ref.~\cite{Bronnikov:2012ch} selects the stable solution branch through the critical ratio $A/m=3\pi/2$.
+The ranges obtained from Solar-System tests include this stability value, demonstrating their compatibility.

 In the strong-field domain, the Lyapunov analysis of photon orbits shows that the instability of the circular null geodesic weakens as $A$ increases, linking the regularization of spacetime to a gradual stabilization of photon trajectories.
-We have established precise relations between the Lyapunov exponent and the optical observables, namely the critical impact parameter $B_u = 1/|\lambda|$ and the angular size of the shadow $\alpha_{\mathrm{sh}} = 1/(r_{0}|\lambda|)$.
+We have established precise relations between the Lyapunov exponent and optical observables, namely the critical impact parameter $B_u = 1/|\lambda|$ and the angular size of the shadow $\alpha_{\mathrm{sh}} = 1/(r_{0}|\lambda|)$.
 These correspondences indicate that more regular configurations produce slightly larger and smoother black-hole shadows compared to the Schwarzschild limit.
 In addition, constraints derived from Event Horizon Telescope observations further bound the scalar parameter to $A \lesssim 3.15\times10^{13}\,\mathrm{m}$ for M87* and $A \lesssim 1.1\times10^{10}\,\mathrm{m}$ for Sgr~A*, reinforcing the consistency of the model with current strong-field observations.